Managing Your Data

 Each table is stored in two formats:

-.json files - Standard JSON format (source of truth, editable):
+.json files - Standard JSON format:

 [